dortania/clover-laptop-guide/README.md

 # Getting Started

 **Attention all readers, please note this guide is now deprecated and will no longer be updated.
 A new community managed organization called [Dortania](https://github.com/dortania) has been established to help simplify the hackintosh process and provide a single, unified, and trusted source for hackintosh guides and information.
 This legacy guide will remain hosted on Github but please know that the information you will find here will become outdated quickly.
-For the most recent and currently updated laptop guides, visit https://dortania.github.io/vanilla-laptop-guide/ and https://1revenger1.gitbook.io/laptop-guide/**
+For the most recent and currently updated laptop guides, visit [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/)**

 ## Hackintosh on a Laptop is Hard